 Dehydration is a common risk in cattle with Johne’s disease because chronic diarrhea causes loss of fluids and minerals.

-Fluid and electrolyte therapy is therefore often included in treatment.
+Veterinarians therefore often include fluid and electrolyte therapy in treatment.

 Common options include: